Tetanus/Diphtheria Information for Ob-gyns

 Tetanus/Diphtheria Information for Patients

 All adults who have not received a Tdap vaccine should get it even if they have already had a vaccine for tetanus or diphtheria.
 This vaccine is given only once.
-See the College’s Pertussis Information Page for Patientsfor more information about Tdap.
+See the Patients for more information about Tdap.
+All pregnant women should receive a Tdap vaccination in every pregnancy, preferably during the third trimester, although the vaccine is safe at any time during pregnancy.